shadab4150/shadab4150.github.io/_posts/2020-03-10-Activation.md

 I downloaded the pytorch implementation of **Mish** activation function of Diganta Mishra's from a kaggle user [**Iafoos**](https://www.kaggle.com/iafoss/mish-activation/) to compare it with **ReLU** on classification task of classic MNIST dataset.

-* Found true that is performs better.
+* Found true that it performs better.
 * But one of its down side is it's computationally expensive compared to **ReLU** which just takes **max(0,x)**.

 ## Below are my findings and the Project [**Notebook:**](https://github.com/shadab4150/Deep-Learning-Classifiers/blob/master/comparing_activation_function_ReLU_vs_Mish.ipynb)